botsman/haxeOpenApiClientCodegen/core/README.md

 For mac/linux:
 ```
-java -cp /path/to/openapi-generator-cli.jar:/path/to/your.jar org.openapitools.codegen.OpenAPIGenerator generate -g HaxeCodegen -i /path/to/openapi.yaml -o ./test
+java -cp /path/to/openapi-generator-cli.jar:/path/to/your.jar org.openapitools.codegen.OpenAPIGenerator generate -g HaxeClientCodegen -i /path/to/openapi.yaml -o ./test
 ```
 (Do not forget to replace the values `/path/to/openapi-generator-cli.jar`, `/path/to/your.jar` and `/path/to/openapi.yaml` in the previous command)

 For Windows users, you will need to use `;` instead of `:` in the classpath, e.g.
 ```
-java -cp /path/to/openapi-generator-cli.jar;/path/to/your.jar org.openapitools.codegen.OpenAPIGenerator generate -g HaxeCodegen -i /path/to/openapi.yaml -o ./test
+java -cp /path/to/openapi-generator-cli.jar;/path/to/your.jar org.openapitools.codegen.OpenAPIGenerator generate -g HaxeClientCodegen -i /path/to/openapi.yaml -o ./test
 ```

 Now your templates are available to the client generator and you can write output values

 ## But how do I modify this?
-The `HaxecodegenGenerator.java` has comments in it--lots of comments.
+The `HaxeclientcodegenGenerator.java` has comments in it--lots of comments.
 There is no good substitute for reading the code more, though.
-See how the `HaxecodegenGenerator` implements `CodegenConfig`.
+See how the `HaxeclientcodegenGenerator` implements `CodegenConfig`.
 That class has the signature of all values that can be overridden.

-You can also step through HaxecodegenGenerator.java in a debugger.
+You can also step through HaxeclientcodegenGenerator.java in a debugger.
 Just debug the JUnit test in DebugCodegenLauncher.
 That runs the command line tool and lets you inspect what the code is doing.

 For the templates themselves, you have a number of values available to you for generation.